Ivica Marić

-Ivica Marić (born April 16, 1967 in Zenica, SR Bosnia-Herzegovina, SFR Yugoslavia) is a Croatian former professional basketball player.
+Ivica Marić (born April 16, 1967 in Zenica, Yugoslavia) is a Croatian former professional basketball player.
 He was a 1.82 m point guard with good court vision.

 Professional career

 Marić led the 2000–01 Euroleague in assists (5.9 per game) and steals (3.7 per game) whilst playing for KK Zadar.

 International career

 Marić was a member of the Croatian national team that won the bronze medal in the 1995 Eurobasket.